amber-logo-dark

 Is Council Tax are included?

-They will notify the appropriate Council that you have moved in to the property.
+They will notify the appropriate Council that you have moved in to the property (Lenton, Dunkirk, Wollaton = Nottingham City, Beeston = Broxtowe).
 The Council will then usually write to you asking for payment of Council Tax.
 Students are usually exempt from Council Tax meaning that there is no charge payable.
 You will need to contact the Council confirming that you are a student following receipt of your bill.
 The University will usually provide a disk of names to the Council around October time and the Council will then usually check your name against this list.
 If you move in to a property prior to your course starting or move out after it has finished, the Council may wish to charge Council Tax for the period that you are not registered as a student.
+For further information on Students and Council Tax click here.
+If you are a Researcher or if you are not attending University or College for at least 24 weeks out of the year and for at least 21 hours per week during term time, you are likely to be required to pay Council Tax.
+Please bear this in mind when you are considering where and with whom to live.
+This can have significant financial consequences.

 Is Internet, Phone and Satellite or Cable Television are included?